saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``[]`` (service restarting on update is disabled)

 A list of services to restart when the minion software is updated.
-Typically this would be `salt-minion`, but one may have other services that need to go with it.
-Still others may choose to name the service something else.
+This would typically just be a list containing the minion's service name, but you may have other services that need to go with it.

 .. code-block:: yaml